 The Tree of Life can also be used at a whole school level.
 For example, following a training session that was delivered to the whole staff group, one primary school adapted the Tree of Life methodology to their respective classes from Reception (aged 4) up to Year 6 (aged 10-11).
 The success of the project was down to the way all the staff including the senior leaders, teachers, support staff and students got involved, inspired by the Tree of Life metaphor which appeals to all ages.
 Her Majesties Inspectors were impressed with the work earning a mention in the school’s OFSTED inspection report:

 “Parents and carers hold the school in high regard in the way the staff care for pupils and help them in difficult times.
 For example, through an initiative called The Tree of Life, all pupils have been encouraged to be reflective.
 Pupils and their families experiencing trauma have been supported particularly well through this approach” (OFSTED, 2011).

-This one-day course helps you understand different perspectives on resilience and how to enable people to show greater resilience in response to the troubles in their lives.
+This one-day course helps you understand different perspectives on resilience and how to enable people and communities to show greater resilience in response to the troubles in their lives.
 Drawing on anthropology, systemic and family therapy and community psychology, we will help you to support adults, children and families in culturally appropriate and relevant ways which take into account their social context.

 By the end of the course, you will:

 - Understand the factors which influence resilience

 - Understand how social and cultural factors affect well-being and influence people’s responses to adversity

 - Develop skills and practical ways to build resilience in the people you work with using principles from an approach to counselling called narrative therapy